 To understand how the 3 financial statements are Linked, let's consider an instance.
 You may divide the process into steps: prepare the income statement, then the cash flow statement, and finally the balance sheet.
 Once you complete these stages, you'll arrive at the net income.

-Income Statement provides information about the total revenue generated.
+The income Statement provides information about the total revenue generated.
 On the other hand, the Cash Flow Statement evaluates the variances between cash and cash equivalents by removing non-cash expenditures and alterations in the working capital.
 Additionally, retained earnings allow for Net Income to be presented on the Balance Sheet as shareholder equity.
 Moreover, current assets must be adjusted to include cash, cash equivalents, and any necessary adjustments to the cash position after updating it in the Cash Flow Statement.

 In this instance, the net income amount is $78,516.
 The results will be reflected on the cash flow statement on the top line.
 You then make your adjustments for non-cash charges and for working capital changes.
 And as you work your way down to the very bottom, you'll be able to calculate the new cash balance for the existing year at the end of the period.